 Homeowners who enrolled in the government-run Phase 2 debris removal program may have their debris removal costs covered separately, which can preserve insurance proceeds for the rebuild itself.
 If you used private contractors for debris removal, ensure those costs are properly documented and submitted to your insurer.

-Gap #6 — Personal Property and Landscaping Sublimits
+What Are the Personal Property and Landscaping Sublimits Pacific Palisades Owners Miss?

 Coverage C (personal property) covers your belongings — furniture, electronics, clothing, artwork, jewelry, and similar items.
 Most policies have sublimits on high-value categories like jewelry, art, and electronics that are frequently below replacement value for Pacific Palisades households.